kdaksh7/SQL_Farmers_Insurance_Analysis_Deepak_Kripa_Sravan/README.md

 - Identification of underperforming or low-insured regions

 This project not only demonstrated strong technical SQL capabilities, but also showcased the team's ability to collaborate effectively, work with real-world data, and derive actionable insights for data-driven decision making in the agri-insurance domain.

+**Conclusion**
+The Farmers Insurance MySQL Case Study provided a comprehensive platform to apply structured query language (SQL) to a real-world dataset representing India's agricultural insurance sector.
+Through a well-organized relational schema and strategically crafted SQL queries, we uncovered meaningful insights into state-wise and district-level insurance patterns, premium contributions, and population demographics.

+This project not only reinforced fundamental SQL skills such as filtering, aggregation, and joins, but also challenged the team with advanced concepts including subqueries, window functions, and data normalization techniques.
+Our findings highlighted disparities in insurance coverage, revealed high-risk or underinsured regions, and traced financial trends across different years and stakeholders.

+Collaborating as a team of three — Deepak, Kripa, and Sravan — we ensured code quality, shared learning, and effective division of tasks.
+The finalised ER diagram, normalised schema, and robust query library reflect both technical rigor and real-world relevance.
+Overall, this case study stands as a strong demonstration of how data can drive smarter decision-making in critical domains like agriculture and public insurance policy.